SohaibAsif-5602/Closetconnect/README.md

-# WELCOME TO MY FINAL YEAR PROJECT

-This repository has been created to store my final year project.
-You may edit it as you like, but please do not remove the default topics or the project members list.
-These need to stay as currently defined in order for your supervisor to be able to find your project.

 # A Study in Human Computer Interaction in a clothing E-commerce experience

 This e-commerce system combines three interfaces to create a user-friendly online fashion store shopping experience: a React app used to build a webpage interface for browsing on computers, a React Native used to build a mobile app interface for on-the-go shopping, both of these interfaces are backed by Firebase, our database interface.